-Low-income persons with disabilities, older adults, refugees, and aged federally qualified aliens
+Low-income persons with disabilities, older adults, refugees, and aged federally qualified aliens.

-In general, most recipients are low-income and have no other medical coverage available.
 Eligibility requirements for specific programs vary based on program relatability, such as:

-- 1. Disability. - Emergency medical for aged immigrants who would qualify for full-scope Medicaid except for their alien status.
+- 1. Recipients must meet income and resource limits. - 2.
+Be Aged 65 or older, Blind or Disabled. - Emergency medical for aged or Medicare eligible immigrants who would qualify for full-scope Medicaid except for their alien status.

-- Aged, blind, and those with a disability who receive Supplemental Security Income (SSI) or who are eligible to receive SSI. - 4.
-Persons with a disability who are working and who do not receive SSI. - 5.
-Refugees who do not qualify for Medicaid assistance. - 6.
-Low-income Medicare beneficiaries. - 7.
-Recipients of ABD cash assistance or HEN Referral.
+- 4. Receive Supplemental Security Income (SSI) or be eligible to receive SSI. - Refugees who do not qualify for Medicaid assistance.
+Low-income Medicare beneficiaries. - 6.
+Recipients of ABD cash, SFA cash for Survivors of Certain Crimes or HEN Referral.